zencart/documentation/content/user/email/external_smtp_servers.md

 *   SMTP Host: smtp.office365.com
 *   SMTP Port 587

+And in your Office 365 account add the email as a safe sender of the account ... essentially whitelisting yourself.

 Some additional steps will be required.
 Try Procedure 1 first, and if that doesn't work, try Procedure 2.

 ### Procedure 1: